south-coast-science/scs_ndir_alphasense/README.md

 # scs_ndir_alphasense
-Environmental sampling abstractions for the Alphasense IRC-A1 NDIR CO2 Transmitter board.
+Environmental sampling abstractions for the Alphasense IRC-A1 NDIR CO2 sensor Transmitter board.

 _South Coast Science is currently developing an SPI interface board for the Alphasense IRC-A1 NDIR sensor.
 The SPI board is intended to replace the Alphasense IRC-A1 NDIR USB Transmitter board in most applications.
 This code is